 University of Memphis Out-of-State Tuition Costs Reduced

-October 23, 2018 - Most out-of-state students at the University of Memphis will have a sizeable cut in tuition under a simplified four-tier tuition structure approved by the Board of Trustees in September.
+October 23, 2018 - Most out-of-state students at the University of Memphis will have a sizable cut in tuition under a simplified four-tier tuition structure approved by the Board of Trustees in September.
 The restructuring sets tuition for Tennessee residents, out-of-state residents, international students and UofM Global (online) students.

 "The number one barrier to receiving a college education is cost," said UofM President M. David Rudd.
 "This initiative is an effort to make tuition more affordable and to grow the University's regional, national and international appeal.
 It also allows the University of Memphis to be even more selective in admissions.
 These modifications significantly decrease the difference above in-state tuition for students nationally."

 Under the new system, students from outside a 250-miles radius of the UofM will see a considerable decrease in costs.
 The changes will significantly reduce the amount above in-state tuition that students from around the country have to pay.